 Common medications that are taken improperly include many pain medicines.
 An estimated more than 76 million Americans suffer from pain, according to The Joint Commission, an independent nonprofit organization that accredits and certifies more than 19,000 health care organizations and programs in the United States.
 As doctors and pharmacists address pain management, crucial information can fall between the cracks for those who are seeking relief and need hospital discharge services.

 Among the reasons for medication mismanagement are allergic reactions, incorrect dosage amounts and bad medication interactions.
-“We want one plus one to equal two, not three or four or five,” she said.

 When there is a medication mix-up, people might experience insulin shock, breathing difficulties, require rehospitalization or even death.